 Depositing and reporting taxes

-To make Medicare tax deposits, you must follow your depositing schedule, which is either monthly or semi-weekly.
-Your schedule is determined by your reported tax liability using a four-quarter, IRS lookback period.
+To make Medicare tax deposits, follow your depositing schedule, which is either monthly or semi-weekly.
+Your schedule is determined by your reported tax liability using a four-quarter IRS lookback period.

-For more information on self-employment tax, visit the IRS’s website.
+For more information on self-employment tax, visit the IRS website.

 Do you want an easier way to calculate and remit payroll taxes?
-When you run a payroll with our full payroll services, we will calculate, withhold, and submit all payroll taxes for you.
+When you run payroll with Patriot’s Full Service Payroll, we will calculate, withhold, and submit payroll taxes for you.
 Try it for free today!